- Home

 Diagnostic Evaluation

-The diagnostic evaluation section designs and/or validates new or existing diagnostic assays based on different technologies (e.g. molecular assays, rapid or point-of-care tests) for communicable diseases of public health interest
+The diagnostics evaluation section designs and/or validates new or existing diagnostic assays based on different technologies (e.g. molecular assays, rapid or point-of-care tests) for endemic communicable diseases of public health interest.

 Activities include:

-Evaluation of rapid/ point-of-care testing (POCT) kits near patient for outbreak pathogens;
+Evaluation of rapid/ point-of-care testing (POCT) kits near patient for outbreak pathogens in the event of a major outbreak;

-Evaluation of new diagnostic technologies for diseases of public health interest (e.g. Dengue/ Mpox/ Covid-19); and
+Evaluation of new diagnostic technologies for endemic communicable diseases of public health interest (e.g. dengue/ Mpox/ Covid-19); and

 Design of new assays and optimisation of existing protocols based on existing data for pathogen detection, including next generation metagenomics.